 The Financial Statements are prepared on the going concern basis, under the historical cost convention and comply with the financial reporting standards of the Financial Reporting Council, except as indicated in Oireachtas Grants below.
 The Financial Statements are in the form approved by the Minister for Housing, Local Government and Heritage with the concurrence of the Minister for Public Expenditure and Reform.
 The Financial Statements are prepared in Euro which is the functional currency of the OPR.

-The Financial Statements prepared are for the 9 month period from the date of establishment 3 April 2019 to 31 December 2019.
-These represent the first Financial Statements prepared by the OPR.
+The Financial Statements prepared are for the year ended 31st December 2020.
+The comparative period is the 9 month period from the date of establishment 3rd April 2019 to 31st December 2019.